copsTvFan/cops-episode-guide/guide.md

 Aired 1990-05-05.

-**Mardi Gras 1990 Hour Special** (8:58 PM Friday) New Orleans Police Department
+**Mardi Gras 1990 Hour Special**

-- Officer Desiree Gaudet says her job is mainly walking the beat on Bourbon street, a lot more crowd during Mardi Gras, works more hours than normal.
+- (8:58 PM Friday) New Orleans Police Department -- Officer Desiree Gaudet says her job is mainly walking the beat on Bourbon street, a lot more crowd during Mardi Gras, works more hours than normal.
 Her karate classes are a way of relieving stress, you take it out on your partner, not at work.
 She's shown at class doing moves with an instructor.
-A man with a stun gun; the questioning of a man who allegedly struck a police horse; and parade crowd control.
-A skinhead is arrested for shoplifting; a disorderly celebrant strikes an officer.
+- A man with a stun gun.
+- The questioning of a man who allegedly struck a police horse.
+- Parade crowd control.
+- A skinhead is arrested for shoplifting.
+- A disorderly celebrant strikes an officer.

 # Season 3